 - Pre-heat oven to 350 degrees Fahrenheit.
-Lightly grease a spring form pan and set aside.
+Lightly grease a medium sized baking dish or spring form pan and set aside.
 Add all the streusel ingredients to a medium sized bowl, mix and set aside.

 - Add the flour, baking powder, baking soda, salt and cinnamon to a medium sized bowl and mix together.
 Add the butter and sugars to a large bowl and beat with an electric mixer.
 Add the eggs, one at a time, and then the vanilla extract, beating the mixture between each addition.
 Next, beat in the flour mixture in two additions, alternating with the Greek yogurt.
 Gently fold the peaches into the batter with a large spoon.